lw8192/Red-Team-Dev/C/README.md

     Uninitialized Data Segment (BSS)
     Initialized Data Segment
     Text/Code Segment
 Stack: First In Last Out data structure, ordered insertion, where program data is stored (functions called, created variables).
 It maintains execution flow and local variable context for function calls.
-It grows down (towards the heap).
+It grows down (towards the heap and lower memory addresses).
 The stack allows the instruction pointer (EIP or RIP) to return through long chains of function calls, using stack frames.
 Stack frame: built for a function, contains it's local variables and a return address so the instruction pointer can be restored.

     #typical stack frame can vary with different compilers but below is a general outline
-    padding
+    High memory address ("base of stack")
-    local variables
+    -- Main()'s stack frame --
-    saved frame pointer
+    -- Arguments --
-    return address
+    -- Return address --
-    function args
+    -- EBP (base pointer for the current stack frame) -- -- Local variables --
-    main's stack frame (or the previous function's)
+    Low memory address ("top of the stack" - ESP)
-Function prototype: saves the frame pointer on the stack and saves stack memory for the local function variables.
+Function prologue: saves the frame pointer on the stack and saves stack memory for the local function variables.
 Each prologue instructions varies depending on the compiler and compiler options.
 Heap: allocate big amounts of memory for dev usage, dynamic memory that the programmer can change.
 Grows up (towards stack).
 Changes in size.
 Permanent storage / Static memory: segments, copied to program memory on execution.